andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

 ```

 ## When passthrough isn’t enough
-Half an hour after you send Button v1 to the product engineering team, they come back to you with a question: how do we use Button as a Link?
-They need it to be able to render as a react-router `Link` _or_ as a plain `HTMLAnchorElement`.
+Half an hour after you send Button v1 to the product engineering team, they come back to you with a question: how do we use Button as a react-router Link?
+How about as an HTMLAnchorElement, a link to an external site?
+The component you sent them _only_ renders as an HTMLButtonElement.

 If we weren’t concerned about type safety, we could write this pretty easily in plain JavaScript: